THE TRUE EVIDENCE

 "At the instant of receiving the Holy Ghost, or the baptism of the Holy Ghost, is there a difference?
 Does a person speak with tongues?
 If not always, what manifestation is known?

 Well, could you imagine a mother giving birth to a baby and not knowing it?
 She'd have to be unconscious not to know it.
 Neither can you receive the Holy Ghost without knowing it.
-There's something takes place in you.
+There’s something takes place in you.
 See?
-There's something that changes you.
+There’s something that changes you.
 Your whole system, your whole spiritual system is made new again, and you become a new creature in Christ, as the Bible puts it, a new creation in Christ.
 You know it.
-Now, you say, "Brother Branham, then you don't believe that a man should speak with tongues to receive the Holy Ghost."
-Not to prove he's got the Holy Ghost..
+Now, you say, “Brother Branham, then you don't believe that a man should speak with tongues to

 I would that every member of my church spoke with tongues.
 I would like for them to do that, and if − I believe if you ask God, God will grant it to you.
-But let me tell you; I know plenty people that speak in tongues and hasn't got the Holy Ghost."
+But let me tell you; I know plenty people that speak in tongues and hasn't got the Holy Ghost.

 [Questions and Answers 2, Jeff.
 Ind.
 08-23-64]

-"But one day the Lord in a vision straightened me out, and He said that the evidence of the Spirit was those who could receive the Word, neither love nor speaking in tongues, but
+“But one day the Lord in a vision straightened me out, and He said that the evidence of the Spirit was those who could receive the Word, neither love nor speaking in tongues, but it’s receiving the Word.

 [Broken Cisterns, Jeff.
 Ind.
 07-26-64]

-Okay, let's search the Scripture.
+Okay, let’s search the Scripture.
 (Remember 2 Tim.2:15?
-It states: "Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing [straight cut/dissect/expound] the word of truth."
+It states: “Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing [straight cut/dissect/expound] the word of truth.”
 Are you ashamed of doing that?)
-According to the Bible, there are 3 classes of people − Jews, Gentiles and Samaritans.
-"Glossolalia" Christians believe the Samaritans had also received the Holy Spirit in similar manner like the Jews and the Gentiles by speaking with other tongues, not by believing and receiving the Word of the Gospel of Jesus Christ and being water baptized.
+According to the Bible, there are 3 classes of people — Jews, Gentiles and Samaritans.
+“Glossolalia” Christians believe the Samaritans had also received the Holy Spirit in a similar manner to the Jews and the Gentiles by speaking with other tongues, not by believing and receiving the Word of the Gospel of Jesus Christ and being water baptized.
 However, these are the words of Luke:

 Acts 8:12: But when they believed Philip preaching the things concerning the kingdom of God, and the name of Jesus Christ, they were baptized, both men and women.